-If you don’t care about the slight heft, then this is one of the best ones you can get, no doubts about it.
+If you don’t care about the slight heft, then this is certainly among the best out there.
 Content looks incredible on it.

 The Best One For Gaming – Optoma HD27HDR

 Let’s say you’re really into gaming and need one that’ll give you a great picture without introducing a bunch of lag.
 In that case, I’d highly recommend the Optoma HD27HDR.

 What’s awesome about this one is that it supports both 60 and 120 Hz, which means gaming with this one will look silky smooth whether that’s on PC, or even the next gen consoles.

 So interestingly enough, it’ll actually give you a competitive edge since the delay between when you press the button and what happens on screen will be infinitesimally small.
 But what’s also great is that the actual picture quality is amazing too.

 It supports 4K as well as HDR, so you’ll be getting the same image fidelity as a traditional display.